 The first portion of OOMMF released was a magnetization file display program called mmDisp.
-A working release3 of the complete OOMMF project is now available.
+A working release2 of the complete OOMMF project is now available.
 This includes a problem editor, a 2D micromagnetic solver, and several display widgets, including an updated version of mmDisp.
 The solver can be controlled by an interactive interface (Sec.
 9), or through a sophisticated batch control system (Sec.
 16).

 The solver is based on a micromagnetic code that Mike Donahue and Bob McMichael had previously developed.
 It utilizes a heavily damped Landau-Lifshitz ODE solver to relax 3D spins on a 2D mesh of square cells, using FFT's to compute the self-magnetostatic (demag) field.
 Anisotropy, applied field, and initial magnetization can be varied pointwise, and arbitrarily shaped elements can be modeled.
-We are currently working on a full 3D version of this code suitable for modeling layered materials.
+The 1.2 releases of OOMMF include the OOMMF eXTensible Solver (OXS) that supports full 3D simulation, and modeling of layered materials.